Roots: The Saga of an American Family: Reception

 Published in October 1976 amid significant advance expectations, Roots was immediately successful, debuting at number five of The New York Times Best Seller list.
 (The Times classified it as nonfiction.)
 By mid-November, it rose to number one.

 The television adaptation of the book aired in January 1977, which stimulated book sales.
 Within seven months of its release, Roots had sold more than 15 million hard cover copies.

 In total, Roots spent 22 weeks at the number one spot on The Times list, remaining on the bestseller list for 46 weeks.
 Together, the success of the novel and its 1977 television adaptation sparked an explosion of interest in the fields of genealogy and researching family histories.

 Haley earned a Pulitzer Prize special award in 1977 for Roots.
 The television miniseries garnered many awards, including nine Emmys and a Peabody.

+The book was banned in Knox County, Tennessee public schools in 2026.

 Plagiarism

 In spring 1977, Haley was sued for plagiarism in separate lawsuits by Harold Courlander and Margaret Walker Alexander.
 Courlander, an anthropologist, claimed that Roots was copied from his novel The African (1967).
 Walker claimed Haley had plagiarized her Civil War-era novel Jubilee (1966).
 Legal proceedings in each case were concluded late in 1978.